betheden/hebrew-grammar/content/stem_qal.rst

 **Jussive 1**

-NOTE: The jussive form in the Qal stem is recognizable only for select verbs.
+.. note:: The jussive form in the Qal stem is recognizable only for select
+          verbs.
 Here the sample verb is גָּלָה (to uncover), where the 3rd radical (ה) has dropped out.

 .. raw:: html